roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/web-management-platform/lora-network-server.md

 - There are several fields that need to be filled in, starting with the **Data Encoder/Decoder Type** (Base 64 or HEX String).
 Once selected you can Enable the functionality with the slider.
 - Afterwards, make sure to fill the rest of the fields: **HTTP/HTTPS Headers**, **Uplink data URL**, **Join notification URL**, **Ack notification URL**, and **Device-status notification URL**.

-:::tip Note
+:::tip 📝 NOTE
-:pencil: You can test the HTTP endpoint integration with a free service like: [Webhook.site](https://webhook.site)
+ You can test the HTTP endpoint integration with a free service like: [Webhook.site](https://webhook.site)
 :::

 - Last but not least, select a value for the **Maximum number of concurrent connections** and the **Maximum length of the queue** (default values are 16 and 64 respectively).